 - Adjust the seat and handlebars as needed to feel comfortable and in control.

-- At least once a week, check the tire pressure and brakes.
+- At least once a week, check the tire pressure and brakes on your bike.

 - Wear clothing that increases your visibility.

-- If you ride after dark, you can’t have too many reflectors and lights.
+- If you ride after dark, make sure you wear reflectors and lights.

 - Never drink or take drugs before bicycling.
 That’s the path to an injury or fatality.